-Last year I had a run in with the bouncers at the main stage who insisted that I couldn’t take long videos with my camera, and he stood there to budge me at least twice in a song to tell me to stop recording.
-I then asked him about the lady next to me who was recording on an iPhone and I said why don’t you tell her to stop recording.
-He insisted I wasn’t allowed to do it.
+Last year I had a run in with the bouncers at the main stage who insisted that I couldn’t take long videos with my camera.
+He stood there to budge me at least twice in a song to tell me to stop recording.
+I then asked him about the lady next to me who was recording on an iPhone.
+I said why don’t you tell her to stop recording.
+The security insisted I wasn’t allowed to do it.
 It didn’t help that the lady was white and I was hoping he wasn’t approaching her because of that.
-I put it down to ignorance and I didn’t pursue it and complied.
+I put it down to ignorance and I didn’t pursue it and I complied.

-This year the bouncers seemed friendlier to the point that they even let some members of the audience jump onto the stage and dance during the Roki and Mampi show.
+This year the bouncers seemed friendlier.
+During the Roki and Mampi show they even let some members of the audience jump onto the stage and dance.
 Then after The Noisettes show we stayed behind together with a lot of people who were just relaxing after the show.
-The securities came over and they wanted to get people out of the venue, but they couldn’t get themselves to tell them because the majority were white.
+The securities came over and wanting to get people out of the venue.
+They couldn’t get themselves to tell them because the majority were white.
 Eventually a couple of bouncers made a beeline for the few black people who were there and they told them to get out.
 Then slowly they mustered enough courage to tell them to leave.

 So I decided to stop and observe.
 They walked straight through without anyone asking them any questions, so I followed suit and sure enough I made it through without question from the very people who had denied me exit.
-I just didn’t not have any energy to query them on their selective attitude but it gave me the impression that we are still far from where we would like to be where everyone in Zimbabwe is treated as an equal.
+I just didn’t have any energy to query them on their selective attitude but it gave me the impression that we are still far from where we would like to be.
+Where everyone in Zimbabwe is treated as an equal.

 Read My full opinion piece about Whats next with HIFA